GGonryun/worksheets.dev/_manuals/UPLOADING.md

 These files are placed along side the game distribution files in the CDN bucket.
 If the folder is `game-name` then the assets should be stored under `game-name/assets/` and named `thumbnail.png` and `banner.png`.

+### Native Javascript

+The game should be uploaded to the CDN directly with no additional changes.
+The index.html file should be the entry point for the game.
+If additional files are required they should be placed in the same folder as the index.html file.

 ### Unity 3D

 #### Brotli Compressed Game